N-body linear force law allowing analytic solutions

 The paper is organized as follows.
-In Section \ref{sec:force} the force law is introduced, and equivalence of an $N$-body interaction to a 2-body interaction with the center of mass is shown.
-In Section \ref{sec:applications}, we present thermodynamic results for attractive and repulsive systems in an expanding container.
+In Section \ref{sec:force} the force law is introduced and the equivalence of an $N$-body interaction to a one-body interaction with the center of mass is shown.
+In Section \ref{sec:applications}, we present thermodynamic results for attractive and repulsive systems as a function of volume.
 Conclusions are provided in Section \ref{sec:conclusion}.
-Supplemental materials include a number of short python programs.
-These include one for plotting the orbits of an N-particle system given a specified set of mass and initial condition values based on the analytic trajectories; a similar program that runs a numerical simulation of a similar system directly from the pair-wise forces.
 The collision algorithm is presented in Appendix \ref{sec:collision_algorithm}, while ideas for possible research projects for advanced undergraduate students involving these two systems are discussed in Appendix \ref{sec:projects}.
+Supplemental materials include a number of short python programs, including one for plotting the orbits of an N-particle system given a specified set of masses and initial conditions based on the analytic trajectories.
+A similar program that runs a numerical simulation of a similar system directly from the pair-wise forces is also included.